 SB Dance’s mission is to engage the community with original work that combines movement, drama, and object.
 We aim to encourage people to think for themselves and to provoke curiosity about art and the artistic process.
-A 501(c)(3) nonprofit incorporated in 1998, the company is in residence at Salt Lake County’s Rose Wagner Center for the Performing Arts.
+A 501(c)(3) nonprofit incorporated in 1998, the company is a resident at Salt Lake County’s Rose Wagner Center for the Performing Arts.
 It is overseen and guided by an energetic Board of Directors.
-The SB Dance umbrella shelters original creations, events with theatrical flair, and the Stage Ratz arts learning program for kids.
+The SB Dance portfolio covers original creations, events with theatrical flair, partnerships, and learning programs.

 Stephen Brown (Artistic / Executive Director)

-20 years later, the thing has festered into creative lab known for off-beat and earthy humor, athletic physicality, tickling taboos, and playing with form.
+20 years later, that thing has festered into creative lab known for off-beat and earthy humor, athletic physicality, tickling taboos, and toying with form.
 Stephen serves on several Boards, including the Performing Arts Coalition, where he has been President since 2007.
-As a producer and organizer, he created Festival Lounge at the Rose during Sundance Film Festival, co-created Eat Drink Salt Lake, and contributed to the development of Park City’s Thin Air Festival.
+As a producer and organizer, he created different programs to activate Salt Lake during Sundance Film Festival, co-created Eat Drink Salt Lake, and contributed to Park City’s Thin Air Innovation Festival.
 He is married to a beautiful and hugely tolerant wife and has two young daughters nicknamed Evil and Beast.

 Nathan Shaw: dancer, singer; baring it for SBD since 2006; RDT vet; teacher o’ year at Judge High; leather-luvin’ weight-pumpin’ bear boy.